open2b/scriggo-site/scriggo-command.md

 $ scriggo -- file [arguments...]
 ```

+Currently, the `scriggo` command can run only a single package file.

 ## Build Scriggo commands

-The scriggo command uses the instructions in a [Scriggofile](scriggofile) to create the interpreter or generate the package loader.
+The scriggo command includes the Go standard library.
+If you want to include other packages, you can build a custom scriggo command.
+The scriggo command uses the instructions in a [Scriggofile](scriggofile) to create a custom scriggo command or generate a package loader.

-The `scriggo build` command builds a standalone Go interpreter from a [Scriggofile](scriggofile) in a module.
+The `scriggo build` command builds a custom scriggo command from a [Scriggofile](scriggofile) in a Go module.

 The basic build command takes this form: